siruscoder/spryte/aws/DEPLOYMENT_GUIDE.md

 ### 8.1 Create Backend Service
 1. Go to ECS → Clusters → `spryte-cluster`
-2. Click "Create" → "Service"
-3. Launch type: `FARGATE`
+2. In the "Services" tab (it will show "Services (0)" at first), click **Create**
+3. **Environment / Compute options:** choose `Fargate` ("Networking only")
+4. **Deployment configuration:**
+   - Application type: `Service`
-4. Task definition: `spryte-backend`
+   - Task definition: `spryte-backend` (latest revision)
-5. Service name: `spryte-backend-service`
+   - Service name: `spryte-backend-service`
-6. Number of tasks: `1`
+   - Desired tasks: `1`
-7. Click "Next step"

-**Networking:**
+5. **Networking:**
-- VPC: Default VPC
+   - VPC: select the same VPC your ALB uses (default VPC is fine)
-- Subnets: Select at least 2 public subnets
+   - Subnets: select at least 2 subnets (public subnets are fine for a first deploy)
-- Security group: Create new one, allow HTTP from ALB
+   - Security group: create/select `spryte-backend-sg`
+     - Inbound rule: TCP `5000` from **source = `spryte-alb-sg`** (the ALB security group)
+   - Public IP: enable **Auto-assign public IP** if you are using public subnets and connecting to MongoDB Atlas.
+     - MongoDB Atlas is on the public internet.
+Your ECS tasks must have outbound internet access.
+     - For a first deploy, public subnets + auto-assign public IP is the simplest.

-**Load Balancing:**
+6. **Load balancing:**
+   - Turn on load balancing
    - Load balancer type: `Application Load Balancer`
-- Service IAM role: `AWSServiceRoleForECS`
-- Load balancer name: `spryte-alb`
-- Container to load balance: `spryte-backend:5000`
+   - Choose existing load balancer: `spryte-alb`
+   - Listener: `HTTP : 80`
    - Target group: `spryte-backend-tg`

-Click "Next step" → "Create service"
+   - Container to load balance: `spryte-backend` on container port `5000`
+7. Create the service

 ### 8.2 Create Frontend Service
 1. Repeat the process for frontend:
-   - Task definition: `spryte-frontend`
+   - Task definition: `spryte-frontend` (latest revision)
    - Service name: `spryte-frontend-service`
+   - Desired tasks: `1`
+2. Networking:
-   - Container: `spryte-frontend:8080`
+   - Create/select `spryte-frontend-sg`
+   - Inbound rule: TCP `8080` from **source = `spryte-alb-sg`**
+3. Load balancing:
+   - Existing ALB: `spryte-alb`
+   - Listener: `HTTP : 80`
    - Target group: `spryte-frontend-tg`
+   - Container to load balance: `spryte-frontend` on container port `8080`

+Important: if you accidentally create the frontend service with "Load balancing (0)" / "No Load Balancers", the ALB will return `503 Service Temporarily Unavailable` and the target group will show `0` registered targets.
+ECS does not let you add a load balancer to an existing service.

+If that happens:
+1. Update the service Desired tasks to `0`
+2. Delete the service
+3. Re-create it with the load balancer + target group attached

 ---